[Updated at 3:23 p.m. on Saturday Feb. 9] Submitted by Gov. Dannel Malloy's office:

 "While we are lifting the ban on travel this afternoon at 4PM, I still want to urge residents to stay off the roads if at all possible," said Governor Malloy.
 "Crews are out clearing roadways as we speak, but the fact is we are going to feel the impact of this storm for some time.
 The longer we can keep traffic out of town centers and off of our highways, the more effective our recovery effort will be. "

 Historic snowfall amounts and prevailing blizzard conditions that have left the state at a virtual standstill served as the backdrop for Gov. Dannel P. Malloy's briefing this morning.

 The governor urged residents to stay home so that state and local public works crews can begin clearing roads.
-And he asked folks to be patient as the cleanup is expected to take some time.
+He also asked folks to be patient, as the cleanup is expected to take some time.